Quintin Dailey: Playing career

 The controversy followed him to Chicago.
 Women's groups and the Chicago press protested against his presence on the team, and building owners refused to have him as a tenant.
 John Schulian of the Chicago Sun-Times criticized the preferential treatment he had received as a star basketball player, saying that "if he were just another creep off the street, he would still be learning what a chamber of horrors the halls of justice can be."
-At his first press conference after being drafted, he refused to express any remorse for the victim and claimed no one gave him a chance to tell his side of the story.
-The student sued him in 1983, and Dailey settled by paying $100,000 and apologizing to her.
+At his first press conference after being drafted, he refused to express any remorse for his crime or sympathy for his victim, and claimed no one gave him a chance to tell his side of the story.
+The student he assaulted sued him in 1983, and Dailey settled by paying $100,000 and apologizing to her.

 Despite the off-court distractions, Dailey averaged 15.1 points per game in his first season with the Bulls and was chosen for that year's NBA All-Rookie Team.
-The following year was his most productive, when he averaged 18.2 points for the Bulls.
-In 1985, Dailey carped that rookie Michael Jordan received more attention from the team, arguing that he was "a player who likes to shine a little bit myself".
+The following year was his most productive, when he averaged 18.2 points.

+In 1985, a rookie Michael Jordan replaced Dailey as starting shooting guard for the Bulls.
+Dailey complained, calling himself "a player who likes to shine a little bit myself".
 On March 20, 1985, in a game where the Bulls visited San Antonio, Dailey, going against usual NBA decorum, had a ballboy bring him food during the game.
 As the third quarter drew to a close, Dailey was on the bench eating a slice of pizza, nachos, popcorn and a soft drink.

-Over his ten years in the NBA he averaged 14.1 points per game but continued to be a distraction off the court, missing games and violating the NBA drug policy on two occasions.
+Over his ten years in the NBA he averaged 14.1 points per game but continued to be a distraction off the court, missing games and violating NBA drug policy on two occasions.

+In the 1985 film To Live and Die in L.A., directed by Chicago native William Friedkin, Dailey's performance in a Bulls game is praised by the main character, Richard Chance (William Petersen): “Quintin Dailey got 30 points.
+The guy's unbelievable, man.
+Say all you want about Michael Jordan, he's a great f**kin' ballplayer, but Quintin Dailey's got a gun like a howitzer, man.
+Thirty feet—boom, boom, boom.
+He gets hot, he's fabulous."

 Post playing career

-In 1996, he was hired by the Clark County Parks and Recreation Department.
+In 1996, Dailey was hired by the Clark County Parks and Recreation Department.
 He eventually became a recreation and cultural program supervisor, a position he maintained until his death.
-Dailey had a variety of responsibilities, including gang intervention, sports and special events.

-He also returned in basketball, working as a referee starting in 2000 and continuing until 2010.
+He had a variety of responsibilities, including gang intervention, sports and special events.
+He also refereed basketball games from 2000 until 2010.

 Dailey died in his sleep in Las Vegas at the age of 49 on November 8, 2010, due to hypertensive cardiovascular disease.
-He was survived by a daughter and a son.
+He was survived by a daughter, Quinci, and a son, Quintin Jr., who played basketball at Eastern Michigan University.